-The suites are all identical in style: spacious and quite modern, yet with high ceilings that help to retain the Victorian feel of the original manor house, and soft colours that offset beautifully restored antiques.
-Six of these suites are positioned around the rose garden and landscaped shrubbery and have their own private patios.
-The other two are upstairs, accessible from the back, and have an interleading balcony overlooking the garden.
-These are an affordable option for larger families or friends travelling together.
+- The six deluxe rooms, on the ground floor, are identical in style: spacious and quite modern, yet with touches that help to retain the Victorian feel of the original manor house next door.
+They are decorated in soft colours that offset their beautifully restored antique furniture.
+These suites are positioned around the rose garden and landscaped shrubbery and have their own private patios.

-At the opposite end of the property, and away from the rest of the guests too, is the family cottage.
-A restored coach house, it has an upstairs loft area with two extended length single beds and an extended length king-size bed, and a small kitchenette.
+- The family cottage is set in the garden, away from the rest of the rooms.
+A restored coach house, it has an upstairs loft area with two extended-length single beds for children and a main bedroom with an extended length king-size bed, as well as a small kitchenette.

 Food & drink

 - Usual board basis

 - Bed & Breakfast

 - During our stay at Schoone Oordt in May 2014 we found the food to be very good.